openforcefield/openff-evaluator/docs/physicalproperties.rst

     data_set.to_pandas()

-The framework implements specific data set objects for a number of open data sources, such as the |thermoml_set|
+The framework implements specific data set objects for a number of open data sources, such as the |thermoml_data_set|
 (see :doc:`thermomldatasets`) which provides utilities for extracting the data from the `NIST ThermoML Archive
 <http://trc.nist.gov/ThermoML.html>`_ and converting it into the standard framework objects.

 Physical Properties
 -------------------

-The |property| object describes a measured property of substance, and is defined by a combination of:
+The |physical_property| object describes a measured property of substance, and is defined by a combination of:

 * the observed value of the property.
 * |substance| specifying the substance that the measurement was collected for.